embeddedTS/buildroot-ts/README.md

 	* Supports TS-7553-V2
 	* Generates a minimal Linux with hardware support (based on 4.9 kernel)
 	* Write to any boot device for the unit: USB, SD, eMMC, NFS, etc.
+* make tsa38x_defconfig
+	* Supports TS-7840
+	* Generates a minimal Linux with hardware support (based on 5.10 kernel)
+	* Write to any boot device for the unit: USB, eMMC, SATA, NFS, etc.

 The following defconfigs are used to create bootable USB drives meant for production:
 * make ts7250v3_usbprod_defconfig